 - Form BD is submitted electronically through the Central Registration Depository (CRD), operated by FINRA

-State Registration (Uniform Securities Act Section 201-A)
+State Registration (Uniform Securities Act)

 - Must register in each state where they conduct business